 As I read your comments on last week’s post “The Most Influential Man In Your Life,” I realized we weren’t speaking the same language.
 Several of you made comments like,

 I am in-between both of those characteristics: Adam and Christ.
 Some days I give into the world, other days I live my life for Christ.
 It is a never-ending battle.

 Here’s the thing: Being in Christ is less about your experience and more about your position in Christ.
 There isn’t any in-between.
 You’re either all the way “in Adam” or all the way “in Christ.”

 The fact is, all of us were born “in Adam,” but if and when we put our trust in Jesus to be our righteousness, we are born again “in Christ.”
 We are one with Him now.
-It’s a fact.
-A true one.

 Paul begins Romans 6 by asking should we keep sinning ’cause we’ve been shown such crazy extravagant grace in Jesus?
-NO WAY! he bursts in on himself.
-We’ve died to sin!
+No way, he bursts in on himself.
+We’ve died to sin.
 We died and were buried with Jesus, and now we, too, have brand-new resurrection life.
 We have power over sin.

-Our job—to believeit to be so,
+Our job: believe it to be so,

 You also must consider yourselves dead to sin and alive to God in Christ Jesus (Rom.
 6:11).

 As you begin to operate out of who you are (dead to sin, alive to God, and in Christ Jesus), it will drastically change what you do.